-- 4.9 The details of this process in relation to each of Ealing's development plan documents are set out in the Local Development Scheme, and there is further guidance in government's PPS12 'Local Spatial Planning'.
-It is nevertheless useful to highlight some aspects here. - 4.10 Preparation evidence gathering and frontloading community involvement i.e. setting up the procedures for dialogue and consultation events with interested parties, including residents, developers and landowners; also making links with other strategies, particularly the Sustainable Community Strategy and the on-going work of the local strategic partnership.
-It is the time for identifying spatial planning issues and options, scoping and initiating sustainability appraisals, and, with community involvement, analysing the best options and moving towards initial plan proposals. - 4.11 At Publication, the local authority is required to publish the documents it proposes to submit to the Secretary of State.
-These documents include the draft development plan http://www.communities.gov.uk/documents/planningandbuilding/pdf/pps12lsp.pdf document and any changes to the proposals map; a sustainability appraisal report, reports on community involvement and any other relevant supporting documents.
-It is expected that interested parties will make representations.
-This process should assist local authorities to review the representations and to consider what, if any changes should be made to the draft development plan document before submission.
-These must be taken into account by the inspector at the examination.
+- 4.9 The details of this process in relation to each of Ealing's development plan documents are set out in the Local Development Scheme.
+It is nevertheless useful to highlight some aspects here. - 4.10 Preparation evidence gathering and frontloading community involvement i.e. setting up the procedures for dialogue and consultation events with interested parties, including residents, developers and landowners; also making links with other strategies, particularly the Community Strategy and the on-going work of the local strategic partnership.
+It is the time for identifying spatial planning issues and options, scoping and initiating sustainability appraisals, and, with community involvement, analysing the best options and moving towards initial plan proposals.